chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```sh
 sudo chef-automate upgrade run --airgap-bundle x.x.x.aib
 ```
-This error comes when you are running Automate with Proxy Settings.
-And upgrading from Automate version before 4.2.22 to any version on or after 4.2.22.
+This error comes when you are running Automate with Proxy Settings and upgrading from Automate version before 4.2.22 to any version on or after 4.2.22.

 ```sh
 Installing airgap install bundle